 Some dogs have higher prey instincts than others.
 A lower prey drive is better for dogs that will be around horses.
 Hunting and herding dogs like the Labrador Retriever, Border Collie, German Shepherd and Australian Shepherd are examples of breeds with high prey drive, but these are really common "horse" dogs, which goes to prove that even a dog with high prey drive can be managed and his attention redirected.

-BEST DOG BREED GROUPS
+BEST DOG BREED GROUPS FOR HORSES

 The Herding Breeds are smart and easy to train, and being around large animals is part of their heritage.
 The important thing is to make sure they don't try to herd the horses, unless that is what you ask.
 For instance, some horse owners use dogs to herd horses into trailers.